Vishal23023/Java_DSA/README.md

 - Input and Output in Java

 ## 📖 Next Steps
-- Practice problem-solving using Java.
+- Practice Conditionals using Java.
 - Continue with **Striver's A to Z DSA Sheet**.

 ---